Introduction to Bacon & the Art of Living

 He sailed from Amsterdam on 9 May 1699 and arrived at the Cape of Good Hope on 21 Oct 1699.
 Shortly after his arrival he was given freedom from his employment to the company and allowed to choose between the life of a farmer or doing an apprenticeship.
 He wisely chose the latter.
 Being a free farmer was an extremely hard life.

 Vrijburgers (free citizens) were given contracts to farm along the Liesbeeck River.
-Here they were to be ‘putting forth their hands to work’ under unimaginably harsh conditions.
+Here they ‘put forth their hands to work’ under unimaginable harsh conditions.
 They were mostly illiterate with little or no knowledge of farming.
-They were to plant clops ‘without delay’ along with the odd vine cutting that Van Riebeeck forced on them.
-These crops could not be what was already under cultivation by the company.
+They were to plant clops ‘without delay’ along with the odd vine cutting that Van Riebeeck, the Dutch Governor, forced on them.
+The crops they plant crops had to be different from what was already under cultivation by the company.

 High on their agenda would have been to urgently build themselves some sort of shelter for protection against the elements and lions, leopards, and other predators.
 The Khoi were also taking up arms, rightfully angry at being pushed off their traditional grazing lands.

-His brothers soon followed and together they became the clan heads to the Van Tonder’s of South Africa.
+His brothers soon followed him to the Cape and together they became the clan heads to the Van Tonder’s of South Africa.
 So it happened that my voyage to Denmark became a journey back to the land of my forefathers.

 It was deeply meaningful that I returned to their land to gain knowledge which they developed and we are now in need of at our new home at the tip of Africa, to sustain ourselves and ensure our survival.
 I did not yet know how they would help us to learn an English bacon curing technique but I decided to trust my new hosts on this point.